-A pending disclosure is a disclosure you need to complete.
+A pending disclosure is a one you need to complete.
 The system creates one when either an eGC1 owner or the system sends disclosure notification emails to the investigators.
-The eGC1 owner can click the Send Disclosure Notification button on the PI, Personnel, & Organizations page.
+The eGC1 owner can do this by clicking the Send Disclosure Notification button on the PI, Personnel, & Organizations page.
 If the owner routes the eGC1 to reviewers for approval without sending the notifications, the system will send them automatically.
-Also, when an investigator begins, but does not complete, a disclosure for Human Subjects Activity or a CoMotion Technology Transfer Agreement, the system creates a pending disclosure.

 The following image shows three example pending disclosures, one for Human Subjects, one for CoMotion, and one for an eGC1.

 The Create New Disclosure button displays below the Action Items section, as shown in the following image.